 I’m lucky.
 With a business I can find plenty of things to put on the credit card.
 A typical paper order (in our paperless office) runs 250 reams.
 You may wish to consider previously published alternatives to spending, too.

 If you are frugal (like me) without a business (unlike me) with few expenses to charge, there is a low limit to selling tradelines.
 Still, a couple hundred a month for less than an hour of time is a nice addition to the mad money account.
 One account handled properly can be worth $300 or so every couple months.

 One Last Caution: There are plenty of companies brokering tradelines.
-I spent serious time reviewing multiple companies to verify I am with a “seasoned” firm and still discovered it wasn’t as seasoned as I would have prefered.
+I spent serious time reviewing multiple companies to verify I am with a “seasoned” firm and still discovered it wasn’t as seasoned as I would have preferred.
 There are other good tradeline companies out there.
 The real work is in finding them.

 Vet several tradeline companies before committing.
 I use a tradeline company and am aware of two more who run a tight ship.
 The additional two companies I know of are doing it right so they don’t have much supply.
 Still, slow and steady wins the race.
 The company I am using was originally listed in this post and I edited them out until I can verify further.
 I want happy readers.
 The last thing I want is a mob of angry people who had their credit card cancelled.
 A background check on all clients is an absolute MUST!

 This is a process.
 Consider adding to your credit card portfolio to increase future income.
 Go to the TWA Recommends page and scroll down to the recommended credit cards.
 Pick a card that matches your needs.
 Travel miles or cash rewards, et cetera.
 A good plan might be to add one card every three to six months or so for you and a significant other.
 Max out the bonus rewards and keep the card until it is ready for use selling tradelines.
 Don’t cancel the card.
 Keep it for future personal use too.
 Of course you will have a favorite card, but I use different cards for different situations as I suspect you will.